-3635 Ralston Storm Drain Repair Project– Council awarded this contract to Express Plumbing at the September 2013 Council Meeting.
+3635 Ralston Storm Drain Repair Project: Council awarded this contract to Express Plumbing at the September 2013 Council Meeting.
 The project scope includes replacing deteriorated corrugated metal pipes (CMP) with smooth high-density polyethylene (HDPE) and reinforced concrete pipe (RCP).
 Construction of the storm drain facility replacement project begin in mid-October and remains on going.
-It is anticipated that work will be substantially completed by the end of October, with crews finalizing the remaining punch list items through the early part of November.
+It is anticipated that work will be substantially completed by the end of November, with crews finalizing the remaining punch list items through the early part of December.

-Black Mountain Road Stabilization Project – A section of roadway in the vicinity of 1375 Black Mountain Road has been settling and shifting sideways for several years, resulting in ongoing pavement and gutter damage.
+Black Mountain Road Stabilization Project: A section of roadway in the vicinity of 1375 Black Mountain Road has been settling and shifting sideways for several years, resulting in ongoing pavement and gutter damage.
 This project was awarded to Farallon Company at the September 2013 Council Meeting.
-Farallon Company will install a new storm drain system, construct a grade beam and will replace the existing soil with engineered fill.
+Farallon Company has completed the installation of a new storm drain system with grade beams and replaced the existing soil with engineered fill.
 Construction of the roadway is anticipated to start the first week of February 2014 and a complete roadway closure between Southdown Rd.
 (North) and Southdown Rd.
 (South) is necessary to properly excavate the roadway sections that must be replaced.
 The road closure is anticipated to continue through the end of March 2014 due to weather delays.
 For more information, please contact the Public Works Department at (650) 375-7444 and review the Public Notice.

-Grade 4 and 5 Sanitary Sewer Repair Project – The design for this project was completed in late September and it is currently out to bid.
+Grade 4 & 5 Sanitary Sewer Repair Project: The design for this project was completed in late September and it is currently out to bid.
 Bids will be opened in late October.
-Construction is anticipated to begin in early December.
+Construction is anticipated to begin in late December.

-30-Year Storm Water Master Plan– E2, a sub-consultant to the Town, has started performing facility inspections on over 300 different storm drain catch basins, manholes, pipes and other various types of drainage structures.
-It is anticipated that these facility inspections will continue for four weeks.
+30-Year Storm Water Master Plan: E2, a sub-consultant to the Town, has started performing facility inspections on over 300 different storm drain catch basins, manholes, pipes and other various types of drainage structures.
+It is anticipated that these facility inspections will continue through January 2014.

 The Town of Hillsborough1600 Floribunda Avenue, Hillsborough, CA 94010 (650) 375-7400